Calming the Anxious Brain

 Dr. Pittman is the author of the popular book, Rewire Your Anxious Brain: How to Use the Neuroscience of Fear to End Anxiety Panic, and Worry (New Harbinger Publications).
 Her new book, Taming Your Amygdala, will be published in Spring 2022 (PESI Publishing & Media).
 Dr. Pittman is a professor of Psychology at Saint Mary's College, Notre Dame, IN.
 She regularly presents workshops at national conferences and national webinars on anxiety treatment and is an active member of the Public Education Committee of the Anxiety and Depression Association of America.

 Financial: Dr. Catherine Pittman maintains a private practice and has an employment relationship with Saint Mary's College.
-She is an author with New Harbinger, Foliadeux Press, and PESI Publishing and receives royalties.
-She receives a speaking honorarium and recording royalties from PESI, Inc. She has no relevant financial relationships with ineligible organizations.
+She receives royalties as a published author.
+Dr. Pittman receives a speaking honorarium, recording, and book royalties from Psychotherapy Networker and PESI, Inc. She has no relevant financial relationships with ineligible organizations.

-Non-financial: Dr. Catherine Pittman is a member of the Benzodiazepine Information Coalition and the Anxiety and Depression Association of America.
+Non-financial: Dr. Catherine Pittman is a member of the Anxiety and Depression Association of America.